CPK Insurance

 Abuse and molestation liability coverage is essential for nonprofits serving children, youth, elderly, or other vulnerable populations.
 This coverage addresses claims of sexual abuse, physical abuse, or molestation by employees, volunteers, or participants.
 Standard general liability policies may exclude these claims, making a separate endorsement or policy necessary.

 Event liability coverage is important for nonprofits that host fundraisers, galas, athletic events, or community activities.
-Special event policies can cover specific events that exceed the scope of your regular general liability coverage, particularly those involving alcohol service, athletic activities, or large crowds.
+Special event policies may cover specific events that exceed the scope of your regular general liability coverage, particularly those involving alcohol service, athletic activities, or large crowds.

 Cyber liability insurance is relevant for nonprofits that collect and store donor information, process online donations, or maintain databases of client records.
 A breach of donor credit card information or client health records can result in significant costs and reputational damage.